- Which types of membranes can be fused with the Fuse-It products?

 A few experiments have already been performed, and all of them have proved the efficient fusion of fusogenic liposomes with cellular plasma membranes.
 Examples are: the use of molecules that inhibit endocytosis, dyes that change their emission spectrum, depending on whether they are incorporated in vesicles or freely diffused within the plasma membrane (Braun et al. 2016, Cytometry, 89:301-308), biomimetic systems that use giant unilamellar vesicles, or the diffusion analysis of transferred molecules within the plasma membrane by FCS.
 In addition, you can easily visualize the membrane fusion process and control the fusion in your own sample by following an IR dye in fluorescence microscopy that is incorporated into the Fuse-It-mRNA fusogenic liposomes (Ex.
 700 nm, Em.780 nm).
 Homogenously distributed fluorescence staining of the plasma membrane indicates successful membrane fusion.

-For best results when using the µ-Dish 35mm, high, use the following ratios: 1 µg mRNA : 2 µl NB and 2.5 µl FS : 250 µl total volume.
-The amounts for other formats are listed in the Fuse-It-mRNA instructions (PDF).
+For best results when using the µ-Dish 35 mm, high, use the following ratios: 1 µg mRNA : 2 µl NB and 2.5 µl FS : 250 µl total volume.
+The amounts for other formats are listed in the Fuse-It-mRNA instructions.
 The ratios of reagents for formats other than those listed will require optimization.

-Can I use Fuse-It-mRNA for the transfer of siRNA?
+No. The Fuse-It-mRNA protocol is optimized for the transfer of mRNA.

 The Neutralization Buffer (NB) compensates for the negative charge of the mRNA.
 The Fusogenic Solution (FS) is a lipid formulation that forms a vesicle around the neutralized mRNA.
 The liposomal carriers are able to attach and fuse with cell membranes.